xxoolm/LuaNode/README.md

 EXAMPLES:
 --------------------------------------

-* simple: This is a sample to show how to create an os task.
+* `simple`: This is a sample to show how to create an os task.
 Build the example by typing `make` or `make rebuild` in the example directory.

 How to create a task: